The Hidden Signs of Caregiver Stress in 2026: Are You in Denial?

 1. The Digital “Check-Out”

-You find yourself mindlessly scrolling for hours because you're too exhausted to engage with real life, yet you tell others you're “too busy” for a phone call.
+If you find yourself mindlessly scrolling for hours because you are too exhausted to engage with real life, yet you tell others you are “too busy” for a phone call, you're probably stressed out.

 2. The Resentment Loop